lihonglei327/PEPFinder/README.md

 <h4>STEP 2.
 Set the following parameters in main.m file.</h4>
 - fp: filepath of dataset plain file in which data are separated by comma<br/>
 - epsilon: distance error threshold of chemical potential pairs <br/>
-- omega: neighbor radius of chemical potential pairs<br/>
-- delta: minimal interval of indices of chemical potential pairs in the data sequence<br/>
 - kappa: display the scatter plot if true
 <h4>STEP 3.
 Run main.m.</h4>